Thermodynamic Bethe Ansatz and Generalised Hydrodynamics in the sine-Gordon model: Generalised Hydrodynamics in the sine--Gordon model

+At $t=0$ the system is let to evolve freely, and it is shown e.g. in \cite{2016PhRvL.117t7201B,2016PhRvX...6d1065C} that in the limit $x,t \to \infty$, the state of the system is described by the filling function

-where $\Theta$ is the Heaviside step function, and $\vartheta_{i,L/R}$ are the filling fractions of the asymptotic states of the left and the right side of the bipartite system.
-Eq.~\eqref{eq:bip_filling} is only an implicit equation for $\vartheta_i$ because the effective velocity depends on the filling fractions.
-Still, a recursive numerical scheme \cite{Doyon_2020,2019PhRvB.100c5108B} quickly converges to the solution.
-Using Eq.~\eqref{eq:expectation_values} together with the fillings at each ray, one obtains the asymptotic $\mathtt{h}(\zeta)$ and $\mathtt{j}_h(\zeta)$ profiles in the bipartite system, which are the limits along ``rays" of fixed $\zeta=x/t$
+where $\zeta=x/t$ and $\vartheta_{i,L}$ and $\vartheta_{i,R}$ are the filling functions of the left and the right initial states.
+Note that Eq.~\eqref{eq:bip_filling} is an implicit equation for $\vartheta_i$, as the effective velocities on the right-hand side depend on $\vartheta_i$.
+Despite this, we found that the usual recursive scheme \cite{Doyon2019a,2019PhRvB.100c5108B} also converges to the solution in the sine-Gordon model.
+Using Eq.~\eqref{eq:expectation_values} together with the fillings at each ray, one obtains the asymptotic $\mathtt{h}(\zeta)$ and $\mathtt{j}_h(\zeta)$ profiles in the bipartite system, which are the limits along ``rays" of fixed $\zeta=x/t$:

 Examples of such energy and topological charge profiles are shown in Fig.~\ref{fig:bip_example}.
 Note the cusps \cite{Piroli_2017} in the charge and charge-current profiles in the repulsive regime, which are due to the maximum magnonic velocities being considerably smaller than the speed of light (corresponding to the speed of sound in a condensed matter context and equal to 1 in our units), cf. Fig.~\ref{fig:repulsive_full_example}.
 In contrast, there are no such cusps in the attractive regime nor in the energy profiles in both regimes because the maximum soliton and magnon velocities are equal to the speed of light in these cases, cf. Fig.~\ref{fig:attractive_full_example}.